 How do they build trust?

-Trust is built between ENTP and INFP when both share their thoughts and then listen to what the other person has to say.
-INFP will need to guard against being passive-aggressive in this relationship, since it will be easy for them to have their feelings hurt by the directness of ENTP.
+Trust is built between ENTP and INFP when both share their thoughts and listen to what the other person says.
+INFP will need to guard against being passive-aggressive in this relationship since it will be easy for them to have their feelings hurt by the directness of ENTP.

 INFP will trust an ENTP who listens to them, gives them plenty of personal space for reflection, and acknowledges their feelings.
 ENTP will trust an INFP who does not overreact in times of stress, is willing to share what’s on their mind, and will put aside their idealism now and then in favor of reality at that particular moment.